Impact-Site-Verification: 0eedbe8d-4e05-4893-8456-85377301e322

 Could BTC and XAU have been combined in a portfolio?

 Yes, though allocation sizing mattered.
-Their negative correlation could have significantly reduced portfolio variance through offsetting movements.
+Their weak correlation could have meaningfully reduced overall portfolio variance.
 BTC's higher volatility (42.0%) meant even small allocations can materially impact overall portfolio risk.